Burn Scar Solutions

 When a burn to the skin occurs, it causes skin cells to die.
-The body will produce collagen, a protein that helps heal the damaged skin.
+The body will produce collagen, a protein that helps heal damaged skin.
 When the skin heals, scars form.
-Scars may be temporary and fade over time, but in some cases, may be permanent.
+Scars may be temporary and fade over time, but in some cases, they may be permanent.

 The following types of scars may occur after a burn: